RetroDECK/ES-DE/INSTALL.md

 ## Building on macOS

 EmulationStation for macOS is built using Clang/LLVM which is the default compiler for this operating system.
 It's pretty straightforward to build software on this OS.
 The main deficiency is that there is no native package manager, but as there are several third party package managers available, this can be partly compensated for.
-The use of one of them, `Homebrew`, is detailed below.
+The use of one of them, [Homebrew](https://brew.sh), is detailed below.

 As for code editing, I use [VSCode](https://code.visualstudio.com).
 I suppose Xcode could be used instead but I have no experience with this tool and no interest in it as I want to use the same tools for all the operating systems that I develop on.

 **Setting up the build tools:**

-Install the Command Line Tools which include Clang/LLVM, Git, make etc. Simply open a terminal and enter the command `clang`.
+Install the Command Line Tools which include Clang/LLVM, Git, make etc. Simply open a terminal and enter the command **clang**.
 This will open a dialog that will let you download and install the tools.

 Following this, install the Homebrew package manager which will simplify the rest of the installation greatly.
 Install it by runing the following in a terminal window:
 ```
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install.sh)"
 ```
-Be aware though that Homebrew can be really slow, especially when it compiles packages from source code.
+Be aware that Homebrew can be really slow, especially when it compiles packages from source code.

 **Package installation with Homebrew:**